tuncbb/aegis/README.md

 -------------

-Royalty fees are collected by ThorNode Renewal Bot as seen below:
+- Royalty fees are collected by ThorNode Renewal Bot.
+Beta version can be seen below:
+- Thanks to verification API and newly deployed royalty record API of Aegis, the bot can fetch NFT's owner with royalty dept. Note that the bot shows only the NFTs that concern the holder. -
+- Therefore, member do not need to check mint address, and it also prevents mistakes from being made.
+As such, the system provides great ease of use.

 ![](https://cdn.discordapp.com/attachments/1049652153062543380/1051604908765364224/image.png)